 Important: The game contains flashing and bright lights which may not be suitable for people with photosensitive epilepsy.

-According to the official site, Cylne does not impose any narrative elements; rather the worlds seem to have a common thread as you explore them.
+According to the official Steam store page, Cylne does not impose any narrative elements; rather the worlds seem to have a common thread as you explore them.
 Your main goal is to reach the chapter called “The choice” which will be a reflection of your journey of the previous chapters (5 in total with 1 additional one).
 So in a way you create your own story as you explore the surreal worlds.
 Or self-revelation.
 It is up to you, the player to interpret the game as you see fit.

 The visuals are stunning I have to admit, although the halo that appears on the screen does bother me from time to time.
 The halo is supposed to serve as a form of visual aid or distraction to the player.
 I suppose the role switches depending on what you are doing.
 I am not entirely sure.
 I found it more of an annoyance more than anything else, although it did add to the surrealism of the game.

 The landscapes and abstract architecture were wonderful to explore, and at times a little disconcerting.
 You can glide, walk and float based on the environment throughout the 5 chapters.
 Each chapter as I mentioned earlier is supposed to have a theme that is symbolically represented throughout.

 The music, I had issues with.
 While the soundtrack was emotional and added greatly to the atmosphere of the game, the volume left a lot to be desired.
 The volume had caught me off-guard with how loud it was, especially with headphones on.
 Despite adjusting the volume, the game still felt really loud to me and induced a migraine (a pretty good one too).
 Having the volume at the lowest volume possible was the only way I could play through the game without becoming death and avoiding a migraine.